-Respondent shall not supervise a registered intern and shall not perform any of the duties of a preceptorstudents, interns, or residents.
+Respondent shall not supervise a registered intern and shall not perform any of the duties of a preceptor students, interns, or residents.

-Notice to Employers
+58 Notice to Employers

-During the period of probation, Respondent shall notify all present and prospective employers of the decision in this caseDecision and the terms, conditions, and restrictions imposed on Respondent by the decision in this case.
+During the period of probation, Respondent shall notify all present and prospective employers of the decision in this easeDecision and the terms, conditions, and restrictions imposed on Respondent by the decision in this case.
 Decision, as follows:

-Within thirty (30) days of the effective date of this decision Decision and within fifteen (15) days of Respondent undertaking any new employment, Respondent shall cause his or her employersupervisor and/or managing licensee (licensee manager) to report to the Board in writing, acknowledging that the employerlisted individual(s) has/have read the Accusation and decision in this case and understands Respondent's Decision, including the terms and, conditions, of probation and restrictions imposed.
-It shall be Respondent's responsibility to ensure that his or her supervisor and/or licensee manager submit timely acknowledgment(s) to the Board.
+Within thirty (30) days of the effective date of this decision Decision and within fifteen (15) days of Respondent undertaking any new employment, Respondent shall cause his or her Respondent's employer supervisor and/or managing licensee (licensee manager) to report to the Board in writing, acknowledging that the employer listed individual(s) has/have read the Accusation and decision in this case and understands Respondent's Decision, including the terms and, conditions, of probation, and restrictions imposed.
+It shall be Respondent's responsibility to ensure that his or her Respondent's supervisor and/or licensee manager submit timely acknowledgment(s) to the Board.

-Relief veterinarians shall notify employers immediately and require the supervisor and/or licensee manager to submit timely acknowledgement.
+If Respondent provides veterinary services as a relief veterinarians.
+Respondent shall notify employers immediately each individual or entity with whom Respondent is employed or contracted and require the supervisor and/or licensee manager to submit to the Board timely acknowledgement of receipt of the notice.